wp-plugins/buddypress-registration-groups-1/readme.txt

 == Description ==

 This plugin is built to display BuddyPress groups on the new user registration page in a list where the user can select, via checkbox, which groups they would like to join upon account activation.
-Only Public groups are shown;
-no Private or Hidden groups will be available.
+Options are available in the admin area to configure the text shown on the registration page, the types of groups shown (public or public AND private), the order in which groups are displayed, and how many groups will be displayed.

 == Installation ==